emailhippo/email-verify-api-docs/docs/data-dictionary.rst

 	Possible reasons: The provided license key is not valid, the provided license key has expired, you have reached your quota capacity for this account, this account has been disabled.

+:429:
+	Too many requests.
+See :doc:`concurrency` for further information.

 :50x:
 	An error occurred on the server.
 Possible reasons are: license key validation failed or